Open from the beginning of April to mid-October (daily 9 am to 6 pm)

 With the English Garden and the Nymphenburg Palace Park, he left Munich and its citizens two outstanding, world-famous masterpieces of garden design.
 Both parks are the responsibility of the Bavarian state.

-The Bavarian Department for Palaces, Gardens and Lakes maintains and restores this legacy on the basis of the Bavarian Monuments Protection Act.
+The Bavarian Administration of Palaces, Gardens and Lakes maintains and restores this legacy on the basis of the Bavarian Monuments Protection Act.

 | top |